 - Earthen floor: Since the beginning of time, it was predominant in most European houses until the mid-14th century.

-- Concrete: Created in 5600 BC, the ancient Romans used a type of concrete very similar to modern cement to build their famous structures including the Colosseum and the Pantheon.
+- Concrete: Circa 5600 BC, the ancient Romans used a type of concrete very similar to modern cement to build their famous structures including the Colosseum and the Pantheon.

 - Carpet: It was invented in 5000 BC and was initially made of thick woven fabric used to decorate the walls or tables.
 In the 17th century, carpets became extremely popular in Europe, and in the US, Willian Sprague started the first carpet mill in 1791 in Pennsylvania.

 - Ceramic tiles: Made of clay, they were first created in 4000 BC.
 The Romans introduced them to all the countries they conquered in Europe.
 Although the art of tiles had disappeared for centuries, it reappeared in Europe in the 19th century (The Vatican).

 - Hardwood flooring: It first appeared in 1600 and was fashionable during the Baroque Era.
 Later, during the Victorian Era, hardwood flooring began being mass-produced in factories.

 - Linoleum: Linoleum made its debut in 1855 and gained popularity due to its affordability.